 We are conveniently located on Hawthorne Blvd. in Southeast Portland near the neighborhoods of Ladd’s Addition, Laurelhurst, Buckman, Sunnyside, Hosford Abernathy, Richmond and Mount Tabor.
 Our cross streets are SE Hawthorne Blvd. and SE 26th Ave., next door to Rivermark Community Credit Union.

-For new patients, please download, fill out and print the New Patient and Patient Agreement forms.
+For new patients, please fill out, print and bring the New Patient and Patient Agreement forms to your first appointment.
 (Right click or option-click the link and choose “Save As…” to download this file.)
 You will need Adobe Acrobat in order to view the forms.
 If you do not have Adobe Acrobat you can download it by going to: http://get.adobe.com/reader/

 Root canal treatment is necessary when the pulp (soft tissue inside your teeth containing blood vessels, nerves and connective tissue) becomes inflamed or diseased.
 During root canal treatment, your dentist or endodontist (a dentist who specializes in treating the insides of teeth) removes the diseased pulp.
 The pulp chamber and root canal(s) of the tooth are then cleaned and sealed.
 If the infected pulp is not removed, pain and swelling can result, and your tooth may have to be removed.

 Causes of an infected pulp could include:

 - Repeated dental procedures

 - Injury to the tooth (even if there’s not a visible crack or chip)

 - If you continue to care for your teeth and gums your restored tooth could last a lifetime.
 However, regular checkups are necessary; a tooth without its nerve can still develop cavities or gum disease.
 Most of the time, a root canal is a relatively simple procedure with little or no discomfort involving one to three visits.
 Best of all, it can save your tooth and your smile.